 “Integration” was the underlying keyword of the 1st BIORIMA Stakeholder Workshop, which was held in the beautiful Spanish city of Valencia on November 6th 2018.

-EU funded Horizon 2020 projects BIORIMA and GRACIOUS have joined forces with the COST Action NANO2CLINIC project to create an interactive training school, taking place on 25-29 March 2019 in Venice, Italy.
+The EU funded Horizon 2020 projects BIORIMA, GRACIOUS and NanoInformaTIX have created an interactive training school, taking place on 25-29 March 2019 in Venice, Italy.

-The 1st BIORIMA Annual Meeting organised by ITENE in Valencia, 7 - 8 November 2018
+The 1st BIORIMA Annual Meeting was organised by project partner ITENE in Valencia, 7 - 8 November 2018

 Dr Saurabh Lal, research fellow at LEEDS University, working on the Safe-by-design of replacement joints and new wear testing methods and standards, has won the prestigious € 5,000 Heinz-Mittelmeier Research Award 2018.

 The first edition of a series of Training Schools took place in the historic centre of Venice, Italy on 16 – 20 April 2018 hosted by Ca'Foscari University of Venice and GreenDecision.
 The school aimed to transfer the State-of-the-Art knowledge on a variety of topics from key experts to the new generation of nano-environmental, health and safety, and biomedicine professionals.
 The lectures were held in Aula Mario Baratto at the Ca' Foscari Palace and Sala Giovanni Morelli at the Palazzo Malcanton Marcorà.